Katielocks/Lenia3D/readme.md

 Where $\mathcal{F}$ is the fourier transform and $K_s$ is the shifted result where the zero-frequency component is shifted to the center of the spectrum.

-This function derives a cuboid mesh for each game_state, and plots it using plotly

 To use this extension, simply download the code from the repository and use 'plot_mesh' in 'plotting.py'.
 ## **Credits**